etn-ccis/blui-react-component-library/docs/Drawer.md

 # Drawer Layout

-The `<DrawerLayout>` component is used to provide the appropriate resizing behavior for your main application content when used in conjunction with a PX Blue `<Drawer>`.
+The `<DrawerLayout>` component is used to provide the appropriate resizing behavior for your main application content when used in conjunction with a Brightlayer UI `<Drawer>`.
 It accepts a `<Drawer>` as a prop, and the main page content is passed in through child elements.

 <div style="width: 100%; text-align: center">
     <img width="100%" style="max-width: 600px" alt="DrawerLayout with labels" src="./images/drawerLayout.png">